hackutk/generalinfo/README.md

 ###Meeting Information:
 - Schedule:
-  - Augusy 19th, 2015 - What is HackUTK? at Welcome Back Day 2015.
+  - August 19th, 2015 - What is HackUTK? at Welcome Back Day 2015.